airicyu/rest-contract-server/README.md

 Instead, we think that contract should be defined in a less coupling way that can be separated from your business logic codes.

-The contract in rest-in-contract is described in a json like style.
-However, to make it more human-readable, we supporting some middleware function call in the contract.
-Hence, it is actually a limited javascript file.
+The contract in rest-in-contract is described in JS script format which exporting an Contract object.
+We supporting some middleware function call in the contract.
+It also support regular expression, jsonpath etc.

 An example of contract file would be like this:
 ```javascript